The LoveCrave: Biography

-The new album will released in March 2010 the songs are recorded in December 2009 at Musicay Studio and Remaster Studio, the Disc will be released from Repo Records, Soul Saliva will released after three years hard work on 14 May 2010, the first single which was released over his MySpace page was the Cover of Michael Jacksons cult song Thriller.
+Their last album, Soul Saliva, was recorded in December 2009 at Musicay and Remaster Studios.
+It was released with Repo Records in May 2010.
+It included a cover of Michael Jacksons cult song Thriller.

-On 15 October 2010 the band released the Crisalide, which features remixes from the both albums The Angel and the Rain and Soul Saliva.
+On 15 October 2010 the band released the CD Crisalide, which featured remixes from the both albums The Angel and the Rain and Soul Saliva.
+The band has been inactive since then.

 Style

 The music style of the LoveCrave is a mix of gothic, 80's hard rock, metal, darkwave and electropop.
-Usually the band is classified in the gothic metal genre, but they do not feel comfortable there due to the variety of inspiration.
-Thus they usually describe their style as modern rock.
+Usually the band is classified as gothic metal, but they describe their style as modern rock.

 Band logo

 The Brokenheart is the symbol of The LoveCrave.
-According to Francesca, the meaning is "...the two faces of life: when the darkness meets the light there comes a sort of electricity that creates the magic..."
-Rain is a 3D character surrounding the band that is found on CD covers.
-She looks like Francesca but "she is the other me, the angry one, the fake one, the bad one, she's the one I am on stage and I hate her."
+According to Francesca, the meaning is "the two faces of life: when the darkness meets the light there is a sort of electricity that creates magic".

-Titles
+Recognition

 In 2006 rockeyez.com named The Angel And The Rain in the top 10 releases of the year and also listed them in the top 5 best new bands of the year.